cezarypiatek/cezarypiatek.github.io/src/content/post/async-analyzers-p1/index.md

 ### 5. Not awaited Task within using expression

 `System.Threading.Tasks.Task` implements `IDisposable` interface.
-Calling a method returning task directly in `using` expressions results in `Task` disposal at the end of `using` block which is never a expected behavior.
+Calling a method returning task directly in `using` expressions results in `Task` disposal at the end of `using` block which is never an expected behavior.

 ❌ Wrong